lcsirmaz/entropy-rules/9drule/DESCRIPTION.md

 quoted above.

-A collection of (valid) rule lines is *complete* if every other valid rule line (as determined by the prescribed copy string and bases) can be superseded by some non-negative liner combination of these lines.
+A collection of (valid) rule lines is *complete* if every other valid rule line (as determined by the copy string and bases) can be superseded by some non-negative liner combination of these lines.
 The complete rule set is unique and can be computed by solving a MOLP problem with 33 objectives.
 To generate, solve, and then extract the complete ruleset use the commands